Did you know that about 79% of the common stocks on the TSX are currently trading below $5? (as per this stock screener).

 One way to invest in penny stocks that I would recommend is to create a penny stock portfolio and keep it separate from your main portfolio.
-If you are risk-tolerant enough, you can divert just one-sixth of your TFSA portfolio (that’s about $1,000 a year) into a risky penny stock portfolio.
+If you are risk-tolerant enough, you can divert just one-sixth of your TFSA portfolio (about $1,000 a year) into a risky penny stock portfolio.

 Buy the best penny stocks in Canada and track the progress (for at least three to five years).
 Some oversized gains might help you balance out some massive losses.

-You can try and mitigate these losses by finding financially stable, small-to-mid-cap penny stocks and taking advantage of their volatility by actively tracking (tracking, not trading) their progress and selling when the time is right instead of holding on to them for long-term.
+Penny stocks are exciting, risky, highly volatile, and extremely promising.
+You can mitigate these losses by finding financially stable, small-to-mid-cap penny stocks and taking advantage of their volatility by actively tracking (tracking, not trading) their progress and selling when the time is right instead of holding on to them for the long term.

 Still, the risk is there, and if you don’t have the right amount of risk tolerance and investment acumen to tackle these murky waters, it’s better that you don’t jump in.
 Take a look at a complete list of the best stocks in Canada.